-After reduction, the doctor will immobilize the fractured arm to ensure proper healing can take place.
+After reduction, the doctor will immobilize the fractured limb to ensure proper healing can take place.
 This means that the patient will be fitted with a cast or brace.
 If we are talking about an arm injury, this will usually require the wearing of a sling while the fracture heals.
 A physical therapist can teach you how to properly size and wear your sling.

 Why Post-Fracture Physical Therapy?

 While it is relatively uncommon for most people to relate bone fractures with physical therapy, it is a great idea for all fracture injuries and, in fact; can be a critical step in recovery for certain specific injuries.

 When the body has experienced enough trauma to fracture a bone, other soft tissues and connected structures will have unfortunately been damaged in the process.
 On top of that, the limb is immobilized for six to eight weeks.
 This invariably results in considerably weakened muscles and stiff joints.
 Depending on the exact injury location, range of motion will often suffer as well.

 So what are the goals of post-fracture physical therapy?
 Most commonly; the therapist seeks to: